Laura L. Van Eerd

 External Funding Partners

-The two long-term trials at University of Guelph Ridgetown Campus have been funded by Ontario Processing Vegetable Growers (OPVG) and Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
+Dr. Van Eerd’s two long-term trials at University of Guelph Ridgetown Campus have been funded by the Ontario Processing Vegetable Growers (OPVG) and the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).

 - Quantify the effect of long-term cover crop use on crop productivity and nitrogen (N) dynamics.